Lake Louise area hiking

 9.6 km one-way 7.5 to 8 h 1,010 m

-The Continental Divide at the head of the Ten Peaks - very few people make it here.
+The Continental Divide at the head of the Ten Peaks, with much lighter traffic than the lower valley.
 Views west into Kootenay and north back down the entire valley.

 Shuttle required

 Crowds: Very quiet beyond Eiffel Lake.
 One of the least crowded full-day objectives in the Lake Louise area.
-Start early - this is a long day.
+Start early; this is a long day.
 Season: Accessible July through mid-September.
 Early season snowpack on the final approach can persist into July.
-Group of four often required on the shared approach.
+Group-size orders may be in effect on the shared approach.
 Continental Divide at the head of the Valley of the Ten Peaks.
 Gateway between Banff and Kootenay.
 Via Eiffel Lake trail; branches off at Sentinel Pass junction.
 Final approach: steep switchbacks over shale and quartzite.
 Wenkchemna Peak (3,170 m) looms over the pass; Wenkchemna Glacier (debris-covered) feeds the electric-blue lakes.
 View west into Tokumm Creek Valley and Mount Biddle.
-Group of four often required; bear spray mandatory.
+Group-size orders may be in effect; verify current Parks Canada wildlife guidance.

 General Area